AndrewJBateman/angular-material-api/README.md

 ## :signal_strength: Technologies

 * [Angular v11](https://angular.io/)
+* [Angular Service Workers](https://angular.io/guide/service-worker-getting-started) added for Progressive Web App funcionality
+* [http-server](https://www.npmjs.com/package/http-server) command line http server to test PWA
 * [RxJS](http://reactivex.io/) operators for async observable streams
-* [Firebase v8](https://firebase.google.com) Cloud storage and authentication.
-* [Firebase Tools v9](https://www.npmjs.com/package/firebase-tools) CLI used to manage a Firebase project
-* [AngularFire v6](https://www.npmjs.com/package/@angular/fire) Angular library for Firebase
 * [Express v4](https://www.npmjs.com/package/express) Node.js framework

 ## :floppy_disk: Setup

 * Install dependencies using `npm i`
-* Run `ng serve` for a dev server.
+* `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-* Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+* `ng build --prod` to build the project with PWA.
+The build artifacts will be stored in the `dist/angular-material-api` directory.
+* Add `defer` to `dist/angular-material-api/index.html` to make loading of styles asynchronous, e.g. `<link rel="stylesheet" href="styles.d6d9df648b6debafe22a.css" defer>`
+* `npm i -g http-server` to globally install a http server to run the PWA with service workers
+* `http-server -p 8080 -c-1 dist/angular-material-api` to view on a dev server
-* Run `ng update` to update Angular
+* `ng update` to update Angular

 ## :computer: Code Examples